Range Cooker vs Built-In Ovens – A Helpful Guide

 While both have their merits, there are numerous reasons why a homeowner might choose one option over another.
 By knowing the differences between the two, you can make a solid decision that’s right for your needs.

 In this guide, I’ll discuss the differences between range cookers and built-in ovens and give you the pros and cons of each.

 Ready to learn more?
 Let’s go!

-What is a Range Cooker?
+What Is A Range Cooker?

 Range cookers are arguably a more traditional choice (although they look great in modern kitchens too).
 They are freestanding appliances, rather than being built into a kitchen cabinet and work well as a striking focal point in the room.

-While there are many different styles available, range cookers generally include one to three ovens, several hob burners, a grill and a warming/storage drawer, all in the one appliance.
+While there are many different styles available, range cookers generally include one to three ovens, several hob burners, a grill and a warming/storage drawer, all in one appliance.

 They are available in a few fuel type options for the ovens and hob.
 All electric, all gas or mixed fuel.
 So you can find the perfect combination that suits you and the fuel you have available in your kitchen.

 The most common range cooker sizes are 90cm, 100cm and 110cm.
 However, you can get range cookers as wide as 220cm.
 But you’ll need a seriously big kitchen to fit one of those!
 You can also get small or ‘mini’ range cookers 60cm wide.
 However, these are usually referred to as cookers, not ‘range’ cookers.

 They also come in many different colour options and styles, allowing you to choose subtle and sophisticated or bold and modern, depending on personal preference.